6.5mm Grendel Ammo For Sale

-History of 6.5mm Grendel Ammunition
+History of 6.5mm Grendel Ammo

-Specific to military and law enforcement markets, Alexander Arms makes an armor piercing cartridge with a tungsten core bullet weighing 125 grains that they claim is capable of penetrating a level III SAPI hard plate at 300 meters.
+Specific to military and law enforcement markets, Alexander Arms makes an armor-piercing cartridge with a tungsten core bullet weighing 125 grains that they claim is capable of penetrating a level III SAPI hard plate at 300 meters.
 Another valuable characteristic of the Grendel in military and law enforcement applications is the reliable function in rifles with full automatic and three shot burst capability.
-It is also able to be fired in belt fed weapons if necessary.
+It is also able to be fired in belt-fed weapons if necessary.

 Commercially available Grendel ammo bullet weights range between 85 and 130 grains.
 Muzzle velocities are in the range of 2,500 to 2,800 feet per second, and some loads see the bullet still retain more than 1,000 foot pounds of energy at 600 yards.
 6.5mm Grendel ammunition is manufactured by Alexander Arms, Hornady, and Wolf Performance Ammo – keeping the cartridge easy to find and making the price point comparable to similar cartridges.